Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Fsod_UF5eus,20.779934,37.720185.md

 ### Transcript

-> developer highlight recently it's Hannah I can't say her last name not very fair Hannah's develop a highlight video on level design has just been released last week so I put a lot of time in that I'm
+> that I just want to say we released a developer highlight recently it's Hannah I can't say her last name not very fair Hannah's develop a highlight video on level design has just been released last week so I put a lot of time in that I'm really proud of it so please check it